Assistant Professor of Finance, United States Naval Academy ~ F/A-18 Super Hornet Instructor & Weapon Systems Operator

 “How much is the Port of Baltimore's closure disrupting US trade?”
 Peterson Institute for International Economics, May 2024, with Sherman Robinson and Karen Thierfelder.

-Works in Progress:
+Working Papers & Works in Progress:

 “Financial Literacy Amongst High-Performance Leaders: The State of Financial Literacy at the United States Naval Academy” with Karah Jaeb, Greg Mcknight, and Harrison Rosenbaum - The US Naval Academy student body was surveyed to be financially literate at at a rate of 71.5%, according to well established methods.
-Analysis of predictor variables of such a highly financially literate group of students shed light on the sources of financial literacy.
+Analysis of determinant variables of such a highly financially literate group of students shed light on the sources of financial literacy.

-Dissertation: “An Examination of State & Local Government Tax and Non-tax Revenues and their Sensitivities to Economic Fluctuations”; Dissertation Committee: Gary McGill, Andy Naranjo, Johannes Impink
+Dissertation: “An Examination of State & Local Government Tax and Non-tax Revenues and their Sensitivities to Economic Fluctuations”; Dissertation Committee: Gary McGill, Andy Naranjo, Johannes Impink (under revision for submission to a journal)

 Academic Courses: